 Richard Keeton, a Washington native, joined the firm in 2019.
-Richard represents corporate debtors, trustees, and other parties in interest in chapter 7 liquidations and chapter 11 reorganizations across a variety of industries, including healthcare, agriculture, tobacco, and hospitality.
+Richard represents corporate debtors, trustees, and other stakeholders in chapter 11 reorganizations and chapter 7 liquidations across a variety of industries, including healthcare, agriculture, tobacco, and hospitality.
 As an appellate advocate, he has briefed and argued appeals before the Ninth Circuit Court of Appeals and the Bankruptcy Appellate Panel.
 Richard is also a significant contributor to the firm’s receivership practice.

-After graduating law school, Richard clerked for the Honorable Christopher M. Alston of the United States Bankruptcy Court for the Western District of Washington, after having previously served as an extern to Bankruptcy Judge Brian D. Lynch.
-During law school, Richard was published in the American Bankruptcy Law Journal, a peer reviewed journal published by the National Conference of Bankruptcy Judges, and served as the editor-in-chief of his law school’s Business & Bankruptcy Law Journal.
+Following law school, Richard clerked for the Honorable Christopher M. Alston of the United States Bankruptcy Court for the Western District of Washington, after having previously served as an extern to Bankruptcy Judge Brian D. Lynch.
+Among Richard’s numerous accolades while in law school, he was published in the American Bankruptcy Law Journal, a peer reviewed journal published by the National Conference of Bankruptcy Judges, and served as the editor-in-chief of the school’s Business & Bankruptcy Law Journal.

 Additional Attorney Information